TexasInstruments/tvm/ti-docs/source/compiling.rst

+.. _ti-tvm-compiling:

 =====================
 Compilation Explained
 =====================

-In this section, we will explain in more details about TVM compilation.
+This section explains TI TVM compilation in more detail.
+An introduction to this topic is provided in :ref:`ti-tvm-gs-compilation`.

+.. _ti-tvm-compiling-env:

 Environment Setup
 =================
-If not already set up by the edgeai, the following three environment variables are required before running the compilation script.
+If they have not already been set up by Edgeai, the following three environment variables are required before running the compilation script.

-- ``TIDL_TOOLS_PATH``: set to installed /path/to/processor_sdk_rtos/tidl_release/tidl_tools
+- ``TIDL_TOOLS_PATH``: Point to installed /processor_sdk_rtos/tidl_release/tidl_tools.
-- ``ARM64_GCC_PATH``: set to installed /path/to/gcc-arm-9.2-2019.12-x86_64-aarch64-none-linux-gnu
+- ``ARM64_GCC_PATH``: Point to installed /gcc-arm-9.2-2019.12-x86_64-aarch64-none-linux-gnu.
-- ``CGT7X_ROOT``: set to installed /path/to/`TI C7x C/C++ compiler 2.1.1 LTS <https://www.ti.com/tool/download/C7000-CGT/2.1.1.LTS>`_
+- ``CGT7X_ROOT``: Point to installed `TI C7x C/C++ compiler 2.1.1.LTS <https://www.ti.com/tool/download/C7000-CGT/2.1.1.LTS>`_.

 .. note::
-  Processor SDK RTOS currently ships TI C7x compiler 3.0.0 STS.
-There is a known bug in the compiler impacting TVM C7x code generation.
-It has been fixed and will be released in the next Processor SDK.
-For now, please use 2.1.1 LTS for TVM C7x code generation.
+  The processor SDK RTOS currently ships with the TI C7x compiler 3.0.0.STS.
+There is a known bug in the compiler that impacts TVM C7x code generation.
+This bug has been fixed and will be released in the next Processor SDK.
+For now, please use 2.1.1.LTS for TVM C7x code generation.

+.. _ti-tvm-compiling-frontend:

 Frontends
 =========

-TVM can accept machine learning models in many formats, including Tensorflow/TFLite, Keras, Core ML, MXNet, ONNX, PyTorch.
-As the first step of compilation, these formats are all imported into TVM's internal common representation, Relay IR, using different frontends in TVM.
+TVM can accept machine learning models in many formats, including Tensorflow/TFLite, Keras, Core ML, MXNet, ONNX, and PyTorch.
+As the first step of compilation, these formats are all imported into TVM's internal common representation, :term:`Relay IR`, using different frontends in TVM.

-In addition to various examples in Apache TVM documentation, we also have examples in ``tests/python/relay/ti_tests/models.py`` to show how to import from different network formats into Relay IR.
+TI TVM provides additional examples beyond those provided by :term:`Apache TVM` in ``tests/python/relay/ti_tests/models.py`` to show how to import machine learning models in different network formats into Relay IR.

+.. _ti-tvm-compiling-calib:

 Calibration Data
 ================

-After we partition layers into subgraphs that can be offloaded to TIDL, these subgraphs need to be imported to TIDL.
-Because TIDL runs inference with quantized fixed-point values, TIDL import process requires calibration data so that each layer's dynamic range can be estimated and the scaling factor for converting between floating point and fixed point can be computed.
+After partitioning layers into :term:`subgraphs` that can be offloaded to TIDL, these subgraphs need to be imported to TIDL.
+Because TIDL runs inference with quantized fixed-point values, the TIDL import process requires calibration data so that each layer's dynamic range can be estimated and the scaling factor for converting between floating point and fixed point can be computed.

-User will only need to provide the calibration data for the whole model.
-TVM+TIDL compilation flow will automatically obtain the corresponding tensor values at the TIDL subgraph boundaries and feed those values into the TIDL import process for calibration.
-User-provided calibration data should represent the typical input for the model.
+You only need to provide calibration data for the whole model.
+The TVM+TIDL compilation flow automatically obtains the corresponding tensor values at the TIDL subgraph boundaries and feeds those values into the TIDL import process for calibration.
+The calibration data you provide should represent typical input for the model.

+.. _ti-tvm-compiling-artifacts:

 Artifacts
 =========